zyf0717/zyf0717.github.io/_posts/2020-05-06-learnings-from-codewars.markdown

 Personally, the most attractive feature of Codewars is language flexibility -- Codewars currently supports over 50 programming languages (some in beta), including R, Julia and SQL.
 I can use and practice virtually every language I am interested in (or might be interested in in the near future) on a single platform.

-After 100+ katas on Codewars, the following are my thoughts and takeaways.
+After solving 100+ katas on Codewars, the following are my thoughts and takeaways.

 ## 1. Picking up a new language

-The fastest way to learn a new languages is to use it to solve problems, or *learning-by-doing*.
+The fastest way to learn a new languages is to use it to solve problems, or learning-by-doing.
 This forces learners to pick up syntax, check documentations, and maybe conduct other research in order to implement solutions.
 This is sometimes done with minimal pre-existing knowledge.

 I picked up some JavaScript this way, and thoroughly enjoyed the process.